mlefkir/Pioran.jl/docs/src/index.md

 # Pioran

-`Pioran` is a Julia package for the inference of power spectra from arbitrary sampled time series.
+`Pioran` is a Julia package for the inference of power spectra from arbitrary sampled time series using Gaussian processes.
 It the twin package of the eponymous Python package [pioran](https://github.com/mlefkir/pioran).

 ## Installation